razirazo/docs.kupacareer.com.my/panel-registration.md

 ## Disclaimer
 We don't promise any form of financial reward to attendee.
 However we do provide certificate of participation and some simple gifts as appreciation.

-All the travelling expenses are borne by the attendee.
+All the travel expenses are borne by the attendee.